Your area Not set — showing everywhere

 Addressed

 As the DPW Director, he explained the history of National Public Works Week.
-He noted the purpose is to acknowledge the pressures and emergency situations the crews handle throughout the year.
+He expressed a desire to use this week to acknowledge the hard work and pressures faced by the crews, especially regarding vacancies and emergency responses.
 Key concern

 Board response

-The board expressed deep appreciation for the DPW and proceeded to read the official proclamation.
+The board members expressed deep gratitude for the DPW, called them 'unsung heroes,' and officially read and passed the proclamation.

 Anthony DeSimone